ABOUT

 Major funding for The Best of the Best: Jazz from Detroit provided by leadership gifts from the Kresge Foundation and the Fred A. and Barbara M. Erb Foundation.

-Additional financial support provided by Gregg Hill, Community Foundation for Southeast Michigan, Peter and Julie Cummings, Dr. Linda Hill and the University of California-San Diego, Michigan Humanities, and more than a dozen other individual donors.
+Additional financial support provided by Gregg Hill, Doris Duke Foundation, Community Foundation for Southeast Michigan, Peter and Julie Cummings, Dr. Linda Hill and the University of California-San Diego, Michigan Humanities, and more than a dozen other individual donors.

 Director’s Statement